It’s fun to let a recipe go “wrong” on purpose.

 salt and pepper

 Preheat the oven to 350F.
-Lightly brown the pork in a dutch oven with plenty of good olive oil.
+Meanwhile, on the stove top, lightly brown the pork in a dutch oven with plenty of good olive oil.
+This will take 5-8 minutes per side over medium-high.
 As you brown the last side, toss in the rosemary, sage, bay leaves, and several whole garlic cloves (unpeeled).
 Let them infuse the oil with their glory.

-Then, enjoy the glorious scent as you splash in the white wine and milk.
+Then, enjoy the glorious scent as you splash the white wine and milk into the bottom of the pot.

 Season liberally with salt and pepper.